geoscixyz/gpg/content/seismic/fundamentals/seismic_fundamental_physics.rst

 Poisson's Ratio
 ---------------

-The rod will also contract in radius (because it is being extended).
-The radial strain is :math:`\Delta r / r`. **Poisson's ratio** is given by
+As a result of the longitudinal stress described above the cross-sectional area of the prism may be reduced, compensating for the increase in length.
+Let us define the cross-sectional strain as :math:`\Delta W / W`. **Poisson's ratio** is the ratio of transverse strain to longitudinal strain due to a longitudinal stress:

 .. math::
-	\sigma = \frac{\text{lateral strain} ~(\Delta r / r)}{\text{longitudinal strain}~ (\Delta l/l)}
+	\sigma = \frac{\Delta W / W}{\Delta L/L}

+Note that it is possible for :math:`\sigma` to be zero.
+The increase in length could be compensated for by increasing pore space for example.
+Cork is an example of such a material.

-Elastic model for the Earth rocks
+Elastic model for Earth rocks
 =================================

 When the earth is deformed elastically, the small strains will propagate away in all directions from the site of the original stress.
 The easiest way to obtain intuition about this is to think about rocks as being made up of a set of connected springs.
 Apply a force (stress) to any part and you will eventually get motion elsewhere.
 This propagation of energy is a type of wave motion.
-There are two general types of waves that can travel in the elastic material.
+Elastic waves can be divided into two categories:

 .. sidebar:: Elastic model for rocks